tanogc/multiple_stressors_ghg/README.md

 * **4_scenarios.R:** R script to generate the CO2-equivalent concentrations for different combinations of dissolved inorganic nitrogen concentrations an dissolved oxygen deficit.

 # Database description:
-* **dat.txt:** data used to produce the results presented in the study, including stressors, discharge, , metabolic rates and concentrations and emissions of greenhouse gases.
+* **dat.txt:** data used to produce the results presented in the study, including stressors, discharge, metabolic rates and concentrations and emissions of greenhouse gases.
+It also includes information for the calculation of the reaereation rate K600 and the metabolic rates
-* **read_me.xlsx:** sheet dat: dataset used to reproduce the results. sheet variable codes: description and units of the variables
+* **read_me.xlsx:** Dataset (sheet dat) dataset used to reproduce the results and description and units of the variables (sheet variable codes).
 * **folder dissolved_oxygen_data:** measures of dissolved oxygen and water temperature used to calculate the metabolic rates of each site (site01.txt to site50.txt)